dani832m/toucan-library/README.md

 </body>
 ```

+That's it!
+Now you are ready to include UI Elements and Easter Eggs to your site 🤠

 ### Use npm to install

 If you have Node.js installed, you can download **Toucan Library** using npm as shown below: